S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 ![](images/03-captured-hashes.png)

-The output contained crackable service-ticket material for the accounts with SPNs.
+The file contained service-ticket material that could be tested offline with a password-cracking tool.

-These are not the service accounts' stored NTLM password hashes.
-They are representations of the encrypted Kerberos service tickets that password-cracking tools can test offline.
+These are not copies of the accounts' stored password hashes.
+They are crackable representations of the encrypted Kerberos service tickets.

-Before attempting to crack one, I investigated what the ticket requests produced in my host and network telemetry.
+I used the Administrator account because that is how the course generated the telemetry for this exercise.
+Kerberoasting can be performed from a low-privileged domain account, but this specific execution was designed to reproduce the ticket-requesting, detection, and cracking workflow rather than the complete attack path.

 ---